About us Audit Committee Terms Of Reference

 - The way the Audit Committee has discharged its responsibilities

-7.5 In the compiling the reports referred to in 6.1.3 and 6.1.4 the Committee should exercise judgment in deciding which of the issues it considers in relation to the financial statements are significant, but should include at least those matters that have informed the Board’s assessment of whether the Company is a going concern.
-The report to shareholders need not repeat information disclosed elsewhere in the annual report and accounts, but could provide cross-references to that information.
+6.4 In the compiling the reports referred to in 6.3 the Committee should exercise judgment in deciding which of the issues it considers in relation to the financial statements are significant, but should include at least those matters that have informed the Board’s assessment of whether the Company is a going concern.

-8.3 The Committee shall give due consideration to applicable laws and regulations, the provisions of the UK Corporate Governance Code, the QCA Corporate Governance Guidelines for Small and Mid-Size Quoted Companies, PLSA Corporate Governance Policy & Voting Guidelines for Smaller Companies and the requirements of the London Stock Exchange’s rules for AIM companies as appropriate.
+7.3 The Committee shall give due consideration to applicable laws and regulations, the provisions of the QCA Corporate Governance Code and the requirements of the London Stock Exchange’s rules for AIM companies as appropriate:

-8.4 Outside of the formal meeting programme, the Committee Chairperson will maintain a dialogue with key individuals involved in the Company’s governance, including the Chairperson, Chief Executive, Chief Financial Officer, the external audit lead partner and head of internal audit.
+7.4 Outside of the formal meeting programme, the Committee Chairperson will maintain a dialogue with key individuals involved in the Company’s governance, including the Chair of the Board, Chief Executive, Chief Financial Officer and the external audit lead partner.

-8.5 The Chairman will be available in person at the Annual General Meeting of the Company to answer Shareholders’ questions about the activities of the Committee.
+7.5 The Chairperson will be available in person at the Annual General Meeting of the Company to answer Shareholders’ questions about the activities of the Committee.